tanm-sys/forge-ec/docs/Installation-Guide.md

 # Installation Guide

+**🚨 CRITICAL SECURITY WARNING: This library contains known security vulnerabilities.
+Do not install or use this library in production systems.**

-This guide covers how to install and set up Forge EC in your Rust project.
+This guide covers how to install and set up Forge EC in your Rust project. **Installation is only recommended for experimental/research purposes.**

 ## Requirements